I have created a new career for myself in retirement as an animal advocate. I write articles to create awareness of shelter pets.

-Community Partnerships with Rescues and Shelters are Celebrating the Bully Breeds
+Community Partnerships With Rescues and Shelters Help Celebrate the Bully Breeds

 Ongoing Adoption Opportunities Benefit the Bully Breeds

-Forget-Me-Not, Inc. is an example of local organizations that are also helping to partner with the rest of the world in saving the bully breeds.
+Forget-Me-Not, Inc. is an example of a local organization that helps to partner with the rest of the world in saving the bully breeds.
 The petition to protest against Montreal's ban on dogs classified as "pit bulls" was featured on its website in September.
 The latest news report states that this worldwide effort to save the bully breeds in Montreal has been successful in stopping the ban for now.
 Efforts are continuing to permanently stop the ban.
 This Bradenton-Sarasota rescue organization is proud to participate in this ongoing effort.